Last updated:

 They provide:

-• pre-school groups with opportunities to meet families, specialists and children with sensory impairment
+- pre-school groups with opportunities to meet other families and specialists

 Children aged 5 and over